 Indeed, VR’s ability to allow for collaboration and for repeated simulation opens up entirely new learning possibilities:

-Many trainers no doubt find exciting the description of VR as a new technology that can bring revolutionary benefits, though CFOs and CTOs—worried about complex technical integration, high up-front costs, and years of headlines about VR hype—may express less initial enthusiasm.
+Many trainers no doubt find exciting the description of VR as a new technology that can bring revolutionary benefits, though CFOs and CTOs—worried about complex technical integration, high up-front costs and years of headlines about VR hype—may express less initial enthusiasm.
 The good news: Implementing VR technology may be far less daunting than it might seem.
-With standardized development kits, training design and technical integration have never been easier, as the costs of hardware, computing power, and storage continue to fall.
+With standardised development kits, training design and technical integration have never been easier, as the costs of hardware, computing power and storage continue to fall.
 As a result, many will find the cost of VR-based training applications increasingly reasonable.
 Especially when companies consider the increases in performance and the cost savings from time lost to longer, traditional training methods, VR can show a rapid return on investment.

 Following these steps, companies adopting VR should get more than a shiny new technology—they can get better learning at lower cost than other options.
 Ultimately, the applications of VR and its ROI are limited not by dollars or technology but purely by imagination.